How to Develop (Dramatic) Character Arcs with Psychology

 With preptober in full swing and NaNoWriMo only weeks away (I'm so excited!), I'm sharing with you some of my character development tips.
 The hallmark of all of my favorite books are those plot twists and betrayals, so it's only natural that I strove to create worlds with those two themes.

-How to Develop Your Main and Supporting Characters:
+How to Develop Your Main and Supporting Characters

-1. Every villain needs to be their own hero.
-Just as your protagonist has a reason for their actions, so does the villain.
-Look from their POV.
 For example - Thanos's motivation in the MCU.
 He sees himself as the hero saving the universe from overpopulation.

-2. Each supporting character is also their own main character.
 If your supporting characters don't have their own concerns, troubles, interests, and impact on the story then they aren't supporting characters.
 They might as well disappear.
 Imagine their own adventure and how that can impact the MC, even if it isn't all explained in that book.
-For example - Hasley's interactions in Ashkadance helps Ember's main storyline in EDD, but Ember has no clue.
-The book Hasley Fateless explains how pivotal she was to the plot of book one.

 3. Every person has strengths, joys, and fears.
 So does your fictional characters.
 To know what will hurt your character in a plot twist, you have to first understand what they like and dislike.
 What do they want to succeed?
 What are their goals?
-What is their pet peeve?
+What are their pet peeve?
 What is their worst-case scenario?
 What childhood memories created the biggest impact on their lives?
-For example - How would you answer these questions for yourself?
-How do these answers influence your day-to-day interactions?

 4. All of your characters likely need a therapist.
 (Don't we all?)
 If your character was being evaluated, where would they fall in Maslow's Hierarchy of Needs?
 How would they answer this question from Tony Robbins?
 How have their past experiences traumatize them?
 How will these new experiences aid or add-to the trauma?

-In the Character Mindset Planner (CMP), the character development sheets I used to develop the main and supporting characters in the Fated Tales Series, I cover these four areas and more.
+In the Character Mindset Planner (CMP), the character development sheets I used to develop the main and supporting characters in the Fated Tales series, I cover these four areas and more.

 "The Character Mindset Planner helped me delve into the mind of my new MC in a way nothing else has ever done.
 I could see her coming to life on the page in front of me—a real 3D character with emotions, dreams, and fears.
 The CMP is exactly what I needed as I start a new WIP!"